Skip To The Main Content

 Shots in Joel’s right ear are required to manage his vertigo, which led to hearing loss in the right ear.

-This combination of ailments makes walking from room to room dangerous, let alone climbing stairs or navigating the unpredictable conditions that being outside present; falls are one of (if not the) most common type of accidents in people 65 years of age and older, and are the primary cause of hospitalization related to injury.
+This combination of ailments makes walking from room to room dangerous, let alone climbing stairs or navigating the unpredictable conditions that being outside present; falls are the leading cause of both fatal and nonfatal injuries in people 65 years of age and older, and are the primary cause of hospitalization related to injury.

 The Impact of Meals on Wheels on Joel's Life